 Organiser: Partner/s: European Commission - DG REGIO

-The event will be held on the 18th of September 2019, in Umeå, Sweden.
+The Peer Learning Workshop took place on the 18th of September 2019, in Umeå, Sweden.

-The focus of the event will be on Multi-level governance: Sharing good practices of cooperation and challenges to improve social progress between national and regional and local levels (cities-regions, NUTS2-NUTS3, etc.).
+The focus of the event was on Multi-level governance: Sharing good practices of cooperation and challenges to improve social progress between national and regional and local levels (cities-regions, NUTS2-NUTS3, etc.).